Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-where $S_{ij} := \mathbf{1}\{Y_{ij} = \hat Y_{ij}\}$.
+where $S_{ij} := \mathbf{1}\{Y_{ij} = \hat Y_{ij}\}$, i.e., $\theta_j^\textrm{acc}(\hat\eta_j;P)$ is the accuracy of the classifier.
 Conditioning on $\hat\eta_j$ in the estimand of interest should be thought of as evaluating a fixed autointerp description.
-Importantly, as the notation emphasizes, the $\theta_j^\textrm{acc}(\hat\eta_j; P)$ tells us exactly the quality of the description $\hat\eta_j$ for the population of interest $P$, unlike other autointerp evaluation methods for which the underlying distribution that implicitly defines the evaluation score is highly opaque (c.f., simulation scoring).
+Importantly, as the notation emphasizes, the $\theta_j^\textrm{acc}(\hat\eta_j; P)$ tells us exactly the quality of the description $\hat\eta_j$ for the population of interest $P$, unlike other autointerp evaluation methods for which the underlying distribution that implicitly defines the evaluation score is highly opaque (c.f., simulation scoring \citep{bills2023language}).
+In this way, evaluation is also \textit{local}.

-We can easily construct a plug-in estimator of the autointerp accuracy (A-score) estimand; its unbiasedness, consistency, and asymptotic normality under the $\hat\eta_j$-conditional law are established in the following proposition.
+We can easily construct a plug-in estimator of the autointerp detection score estimand; its unbiasedness, consistency, and asymptotic normality under the $\hat\eta_j$-conditional law are established in the following proposition.

-\begin{restatable}[Conditional inference on A-score]{proposition}{Ascoreest} Let $m:=|\mathcal{I}^\textrm{eval}|$.
-Define the A-score estimator for dictionary feature $j$ as
+\begin{restatable}[Conditional inference on detection score]{proposition}{Ascoreest} Let $m:=|\mathcal{I}^\textrm{eval}|$.
+Define the detection score estimator for concept indicator $j$ as